The winds of OBA hypergiants and luminous blue variables: Dynamically-consistent atmosphere models reveal multiple wind regimes: Methods

 \section{Methods}

-We use the PoWR$^\textsc{hd}$ \citep{Sander+2018} stellar atmosphere code to produce a fine-spaced sequence of hydrodynamically consistent models of massive stars with moderate mass and luminosity, but still close to the Eddington Limit.
-We select the option to fix all stellar parameters to have PoWR$^\textsc{hd}$ computing the velocity field (incl.\ $\varv_\infty$) and $\dot{M}$.
+We used the stellar atmosphere code \texttt{PoWR$^\textsc{hd}$} \citep{Sander+2018} to produce a fine-spaced sequence of hydrodynamically consistent models of massive stars with moderate mass and luminosity that were still close to the Eddington limit.
+We selected the option to fix all stellar parameters to \texttt{PoWR$^\textsc{hd}$} when we computed the velocity field (including\ $\varv_\infty$) and $\dot{M}$.

-We fix the mass (20.6\,$M_\odot$), luminosity ($\log L/\mathrm{L_\odot} = 5.58$), and a mild enriched He abundance (with He mass fraction $X_\mathrm{He} = 0.33$) as well as the same CNO composition from \cite{Bernini-Peron+2025}.
-Motivated by time-dependent hydrodynamical simulations of \cite{Driessen+2019}, who found that stars below $T_\mathrm{eff} < 20$\,kK have lower clumping, we fix the volume filling factor $f_\mathrm{vol} = 0.33$ at all depth points.
+We fixed the mass (20.6\,$M_\odot$), luminosity ($\log L/\mathrm{L_\odot} = 5.58$; representative values of that lead to an $L/M$ typical for hypergiants and LBVs), and a mildly enriched He abundance (with a He mass fraction $X_\mathrm{He} = 0.33$) as well as the same CNO composition as in \cite{Bernini-Peron+2025}.
+Motivated by time-dependent hydrodynamical simulations of \cite{Driessen+2019}, who found that stars below $T_\mathrm{eff} < 20$\,kK have lower clumping, we fixed the volume filling factor $f_\mathrm{vol} = 0.33$ at all depth points.

-We adopt a depth-independent turbulence velocity ($\varv_\mathrm{turb} = 20$\,km\,s$^{-1}$), as typically employed in atmospheres of LBVs and even some BSGs/BHGs \citep[e.g.,][]{Groh+2009}.
-However, we note that this value might be an underestimation, especially for the hotter models of our sequence, as recent multi-D simulations of atmospheres for stars with high $\Gamma_\mathrm{e}(R_\mathrm{crit})$ \citep{Moens+2025} predict much higher values of $\varv_\mathrm{turb} \sim 150$.
-Yet, as we aimed for a homogeneous sequence of models isolating the effect of a $T_\star$ variation, we keep $\varv_\infty$ (and other parameters) fixed.
+We adopted a depth-independent turbulence velocity ($\varv_\mathrm{turb} = 20$\,km\,s$^{-1}$), as is typically employed in atmospheres of LBVs and even some BSGs and BHGs \citep[e.g.,][]{Groh+2009}.
+However, we note that this value might be an underestimation, especially for the hotter models of our sequence, as recent multidimensional simulations of atmospheres for stars with high $\Gamma_\mathrm{e}(R_\mathrm{crit})$ \citep{Moens+2025} predict much higher values of $\varv_\mathrm{turb} \sim 150\,\mathrm{km\,s^{-1}}$.
+As we aim for a homogeneous sequence of models isolating the effect of a $T_\star$ variation, we kept $\varv_\infty$ (and other parameters) fixed.

-Concerning the atomic physics, we consider the elements H, He, C, N, O, Si, S, Al, P, Mg, and the iron-group elements (G) -- which, albeit largely dominated by Fe, conflates levels and transitions from Sc to Ni.
-In Appendix Sect.\,\ref{sec:atomic} we disclose the considered levels and transitions for each element.
+In the atomic physics, we considered the elements H, He, C, N, O, Si, S, Al, P, and Mg, and the iron-group elements (G), which, albeit largely dominated by Fe, conflate levels and transitions from Sc to Ni.
+In Appendix\,\ref{sec:atomic}, we disclose the considered levels and transitions for each element.